KONDE-AT/dsebaseapp/README.md

 ## History

-dsebaseapp is a successor of the generic-de-web-app project described by this blog posts [How to build a digital edition web app](https://howto.acdh.oeaw.ac.at/blog/books/how-to-build-a-digital-edition-web-app/).
-Whereas this blog posts were focused on describing general principles and basic implementations of a digital edition web app, dsebaseapp should help you getting things done. generic-de-web-app as well as dsebaseapp are designed as (almost) self containing eXist-db packages.
+dsebaseapp is a successor of the generic-de-web-app project described by the blog post series [How to build a digital edition web app](https://howto.acdh.oeaw.ac.at/blog/books/how-to-build-a-digital-edition-web-app/).
+While these blog posts were focused on describing general principles and basic implementations of a digital edition web app, dsebaseapp should help you getting things done. generic-de-web-app as well as dsebaseapp are designed as (almost) self-containing eXist-db packages.
 Therefore you can

-* install your dse-web application via eXist-dbs package manager,
+* install your dse-web application via eXist-db’s package manager,
-* download your dse-web app via eXist-dbs package manager,
+* download your dse-web app via eXist-db’s package manager,
-* and tweak you your app via eXist-dbs built in editor eXide.
+* and tweak your app via eXist-db’s built in editor eXide.

 ## Web app features

 The application ships with the following default features:

-* A customizable (ordering and filtering) table of contents of documents stored in specific directories is created
+* A customizable (in terms of ordering and filtering) table of contents of documents stored in specific directories is created

-* Links from this table of content to HTML views
+* Links from this table of contents to HTML views

-* Default XSLT transforms TEI-Documents into HTML
+* Default XSLT transforms TEI documents into HTML

 * Full text search over all documents in the edition.

-* Linking between index entries (e.g. of persons, places, ...) and mentions of those indexes in the text (e.g. through `@ref`) is supported.
+* Linking between index entries (e.g. of persons, places, …) and mentions of those indices in the text (e.g. through `@ref`) is supported.

 * Index based search